-How to Cope with Someone Using Gaslighting Techniques
+How to Cope with Someone Using Gaslighting Techniques.

 The best way to cope with someone using gaslighting techniques is to get them out of your life.
 It’s difficult, but you have to do it in order to be happy and healthy.
-You need time for yourself – the time where you don’t have to worry about being guilted, shamed, or intimidated.
+You need time for yourself – the time when you don’t have to worry about being guilted, shamed, or intimidated.

-Remember that you are a good person and that only someone who is truly evil would harm you in such away.
+Remember that you are a good person and that only someone who is truly evil would harm you in such a way.
 Keep this thought in your mind as often as possible because it will help you to feel better about yourself and your situation.
 You might be surprised at how powerful thoughts can be when used to change the way you look at things.